selwynpolit/d9book/book/paragraphs.md

 From `/Users/selwyn/Sites/inside-mathematics/themes/custom/danaprime/danaprime.theme`

 These are a little different from regular fields.
-Generally you want to get their `target_id` which will tell you the `pid` or paragraph id.
+Generally, you want to get their `target_id` which will tell you the `pid` or paragraph id.
 Here are two different ways to load a `video_collection_node` and go to retrieve a field `field_related_lessons` which holds paragraphs of type `related_lessons`:

 ```php
 $video_collection_node = Node::load($video_collection_nid);